JS Bach and the

 Interesting questions are also asked, such as: why was Johann Kuhnau grumpy in 1721?, did Bach blunder with his chorales?, and was Schütz an agent of Beelzebub?

-This talk lasts about 60 minutes, or longer if required.
+This talk lasts about 60 minutes, or longer or shorter if required.
 All necessary equipment (projector, screen, sound system) is provided.